 Summary of responses:

-Out of 12 companies, 10 companies support to re-use IAB solution (i.e. two-byte eLCID field).
-Two companies prefers to have one-byte eLCID field for non-IAB MAC CEs.
+Out of 14 companies, nine companies support to re-use IAB solution (i.e. two-byte eLCID field).
+Five companies (including Ericsson according to their response on the 2nd of March) prefers to have one-byte eLCID field for non-IAB MAC CEs.

+After having further email discussion, RAN2 concluded to go with one-byte eLCID approach (i.e. option 1) to reduce overhead.

-Proposal 2: To extend LCID spaces for MAC CEs, two-byte eLCID field from IAB solution is reused.
+Proposal 2: To extend LCID spaces for MAC CEs, a new MAC subheader with one-byte eLCID field is introduced.
+Tentatively LCID value 34 is used for both DL and UL for the new MAC subheader.

 2.3 How many/where to define in eLCID space.